Dental Emergency Services Tucson

 Although biting one’s tongue or lip might not appear a major emergency, sometimes the bleeding becomes excessive or won’t stop.
 When this happens, use a wet cloth to clean the area before applying a cold compress to keep the swelling down.
 Visit the dentist to get the tongue or lip treated.

 Severe pain could serve as a sign a tooth or gum has become infected.
-An emergency dental visit allows the dentist to determine the extent of the infection and determine what steps will correct the issue.
+An emergency dental services visit allows the dentist to determine the extent of the infection and determine what steps will correct the issue.
 The dentist might prescribe pain medication and antibiotics to treat the infection so the tooth can be fixed to prevent future issues.

 Another sign of an infection would be the appearance of pus.
 This suggests the patient suffers from a periapical or periodontal abscess.
 Leaving this abscess untreated remains risky, as the infection could spread.
 The proximity of the infection to the brain must concern the individual who needs to seek prompt treatment to prevent complications.